ElizaKartchner/startup/README.md

 # Start up deliverable - Service - Notes
 Make sure to change the port number to be 4000.
+Can use deleteone or deletemany or updateone to change the data in mongoDB.
+Use git rm <filename> to get rid of the git message that a file has been deleted if you just moved the file to a different location.
+Drawing the api endpoints out on paper is very helpful.

 ## Web frameworks
 What do web frameworks do?